The regularity of almost all edge ideals: How often is the regularity not ?

-For any graph $F$, the complex $\mathrm{Ind}(F \sqcup \textrm{edge})$ is the suspension of $\mathrm{Ind}(F)$ and it has the same homology of $\mathrm{Ind}(F)$ shifted by one position.
+For any graph $F$, the complex $\mathrm{Ind}(F \sqcup \textrm{edge})$ is the suspension of $\mathrm{Ind}(F)$ and hence has the same homology shifted by one position.
 By iteration, the independence complex of the disjoint union of $F$ and a perfect matching on $e$ edges has the homology of the independence complex of $F,$ but shifted by $e$ positions.